How can we reduce the flood risk?

 The options we are exploring

 Various approaches have been investigated and one of the most effective ways is to slow the flow by temporarily holding back water upstream in flood storage areas.
-Valley Parkway and Manor Farm Park have been identified as the most suitable locations.

-The approaches being explored are:
+The approaches we have explored are:

 Examples of some completed Temporary Flood Storage Areas